-4.5 INTERMEDIATE SUPPORT
+4.5 Intermediate Support

-Where studs are at 600mm centres an intermediate means of restraining the flexible underlay and insulation from bulging into the cavity shall be installed.
+Where studs are at 600mm centres, an intermediate means of restraining the flexible underlay and insulation from bulging into the cavity shall be installed.
 An acceptable method to achieve this is using one of the following:

-- · Intermediate cavity batten between the studs; or - 75mm galvanised mesh; or - Polypropylene tape at 300mm centres fixed horizontally and drawn taut.
+- Intermediate cavity batten between the studs as per E2/AS1; or - 75mm galvanised mesh; or - Polypropylene tape at 300mm centres fixed horizontally and drawn taut as per flexible underlay supplier.